JMurph2015/blockade-rs/README.md

 The plan is to make it as simple and easy to use as possible, with speed/throughput taking a backseat here.
 To that end, it uses synchronous HTTP calls to the REST API presented by blockade.
+There's a lot more coming in the future, this is very much a work in progress.